IQSS/dvn/doc/sphinx/source/dataverse-user-main.rst

 For many purposes, Basic Search is sufficient.
 Enter keywords or complete sentences and click **Search**.
 A resulting list of studies is displayed.
-Further refinement can be made by checking "within these results" and searching on some other term.
-Basic Search can be found on the upper right of the network and dataverse home pages as well as on the search results and Advanced Search pages.
+Further refinement can be made by clicking facets such as "Original Dataverse" or "Author" under "Refine Results" on the left side of the page.
+After a facet has been clicked, it will appear at the top of the page under "Search Results for" and clicking the selected facet will remove it, restoring the previous results.
+In addition to the network homepage, Basic Search can be found on the upper right of the dataverse home pages as well as on the search results and Advanced Search pages.
 Be aware that searching from a dataverse limits the scope of search to studies within that dataverse while searching from the network home page searches all released studies.

 When a more specific search is needed, use Advanced Search.
 Advanced Search allows searching on keywords found in specific cataloging